 - A review of the 2014 documentary film on urban farming Growing Cities.

-More recently, I have been entering more seriously into the realm of scholarly writing.
 I’ve had a single-authored paper (a revision of the above piece on Occupy the Farm) published in a special issue of Globalizations on “Broadening the Land Question” in food sovereignty.
 Another single-authored paper was published in Third World Quarterly, this time on the “sovereignty” in food sovereignty.
 I am also a peer reviewer with the Journal of Agriculture, Food Systems, and Community Development (where I have also been published), Social Movement Studies, and ACME E-Journal.
-You can check out more of my scholarly work via my academia.edu profile.
+You can check out more of my scholarly work via my Research Gate or academia.edu profile.
+Or google scholar if you’re into that sort of thing.

 Since I am a fan of free information and distributed (as opposed to controlled) knowledge, I made my senior thesis into a ‘zine.
 You can download that here if you want to print it; here if you want just the gist of it; and here if you want the whole paper in PDF.